rastersoft/multipackager/README.md

 The **working_path** specifies where to store the working virtual machines.
 If this line doesn't exists, multipackager will use **/root/multipackager**.

 The **shell** specifies which shell to use when launching a manual environment (more on this later).
 By default it is **/bin/bash**.

+The **mount** command allows to specifiy several paths from the host machine to be mounted in a shell launched from **multipackager**.
+It is useful to do compilation tests, by mounting the workspace folder inside all virtual machines.
+It can be just a path, in which case it will be binded *as-is* in the chroot environment, or two paths joint with two dashes (--), which will mount the first path (from the host machine) in the second path (inside the virtual machine).
+This syntax is the same than the *--bind* command for *systemd-nspawn*.

 ## PREPARING THE PROJECT ##